ScooloV/bbpedia/docs/core_rules.md

 You may use a Weather Mage once per game, at the start of any one of your team turns, before activating

 any of your players.
-Roll on the Weather table, applying a modifierr of +1 or +2, or -1 or -2 if desired.
+Roll on the Weather table, applying a modifier of +1 or +2, or -1 or -2 if desired.
 The resulting weather conditions are applied immediately and will last until the end of the opposition's next team turn, replacing the existing weather conditions.
-At the end of opposition's next team turn or the end of the drive (whichever comes firrst), the replaced weather conditions will return.
+At the end of opposition's next team turn or the end of the drive (whichever comes first), the replaced weather conditions will return.

 **90**

 0-2 BL00DWEISER KEGS
-50,000 G0LD PIECES EACH, AVAILABLE T0 ANY TEAM Nothing says "get back in the game\" like a frosty Bloodweiser Ale served straight from the keg.
+50,000 GOLD PIECES EACH, AVAILABLE T0 ANY TEAM Nothing says "get back in the game\" like a frosty Bloodweiser Ale served straight from the keg.
 There's probably an officiall rule regarding drinking during a game, but whether it's compulsory or banned, who cares!
-For each Bloodweiser Keg Induced, you may apply a +1 modifierr to the result of any dice rolls made during this game when rolling to see if any of your players recovers from being KO'd.
+For each Bloodweiser Keg Induced, you may apply a +1 modifier to the result of any dice rolls made during this game when rolling to see if any of your players recovers from being KO'd.
 Bloodweiser Kegs benefitt all players currently on the team, including Journeymen, Star Players and Mercenaries.

 0-5 SPECIAL PLAYS
-100,000 G0LD PIECES EACH,
+100,000 GOLD PIECES EACH,
 AVAILABLE T0 ANY TEAM
 Each Special Plays Inducement purchased gives you one Special Plays card to use during the game ahead.
 Cards are drawn